 Skip to Main Content

-Online Learning at QMU: E-book availability, ownership and prices
+Online and Distance Learning at QMU: E-book availability, ownership and prices

-This guide is designed to support students on QMU programmes who study entirely or mainly online.
-It provides information about how to access library resources online, and other important information relating to the library and study skills.
+This guide is designed to support students on QMU programmes who study entirely or mainly online, including students on international collaborations programmes.
+It provides information about how to access library resources online, and other important info

 E-book availability, ownership and prices